expo/expo/packages/expo-splash-screen/README.md

 ## 🖥 Installation in bare React Native projects

-For bare React Native projects, you must ensure that you have [installed and configured the `react-native-unimodules` package](https://github.com/expo/expo/tree/master/packages/react-native-unimodules) before continuing.
+For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.

 ## Add the package to your dependencies